lmmx/page-dewarp/docs/get_started.md

 1. Place one or more `.jpg` or `.png` files in a directory.
 2. Run `page-dewarp myscan.jpg`.
 3. A `_thresh.png` file is generated with the warped page corrected.
-4. If you want a PDF, try `page-dewarp -p *.jpg`, though it currently prints instructions for ImageMagick conversion.

 ## 5. Configuration